zumasys/docs/site/jbase/jql/jql-keywords-connectives/verb-synonyms/README.md

 <PageHeader />

-It is possible to add synonyms to the MD/VOC for frequently used verbs.
+It is possible to add synonyms to the MD/VOC for frequently used verbs by creating a "VQ" entry.

 ## Syntax